-This latest newsletter edition looks at the new pages recently added to the Basic Computer Learning Section, and some of the topics posted on the eComputerZ Social Media sites.
+This latest newsletter edition looks at the new pages recently added to the Basic Computer Learning Section, and the topics posted on the eComputerZ Social Media sites.

-Let's kick off with new pages, which focus on what you need to test and fix your own computer, saving you money in the long run.
+Let's kick off with new pages, which focus on what you need to test and fix your computer, saving you money in the long run.

-Page 1 - Computer Tool Kit looks at the core tools you need before starting to thinking about repairing your own equipment.
+Page 1 - Computer Tool Kit looks at the core tools you need before starting to thinking about repairing your equipment.
 This includes:

 The focus is on managing electrostatic discharge (ESD), after an experience early in my career brought about a swift end to a new hard disk drive!

 Page 3 - PC Tool Kit looks at the various testers available today for self diagnosis of potential hardware issues, including:

 Each page includes pictures, step-by-step instructions and video's to help you understand what each item does and how to use them properly.